darwinwatts/thrive-link/README.md

-# thrive-link
+# 🌿 ThriveLink – Personalized Wellness Navigator

-“Imagine feeling unwell—mentally or physically—but not knowing where to start.
+Imagine feeling unwell—mentally or physically—but not knowing where to start.
 You Google symptoms, get 500 links, and feel more overwhelmed.
 ThriveLink AI is your single trusted guide.
-We combine predictive insights, tailored local resources, and a supportive community—so anyone, from teens to elders, has the tools to thrive.”
+We combine predictive insights, tailored local resources, and a supportive community—so anyone, from teens to elders, has the tools to thrive.

-## Folders
-- `client`: Frontend React application
-- `server`: Backend Node.js API

-# 🌿 ThriveLink AI – Personalized Wellness Navigator

 ThriveLink is a comprehensive mental health and wellness platform that empowers people to take charge of their health through:
 - Daily mood and symptom tracking